SMETS 2 Meters

 Types of Smart Meter

-There are two main types of smart meters – the older models known as SMETS 1 (Smart Meter Equipment Technical Specifications) and the newer versions that were rolled out in 2018, known as SMETS 2.
+There are two main types of smart meters - the older models known as SMETS 1 (Smart Meter Equipment Technical Specifications) and the newer versions that were first rolled out in 2018, known as SMETS 2.

 - SMETS 2